biosails/pheniqs/docs/2.0/manual.md

 {: .example}

 ## Standard streams
 If the `input` directive is omitted Pheniqs will expect input on **/dev/stdin**.
 If the `output` directive is omitted Pheniqs will write to **/dev/stdout**.
 Regardless of file extensions, Pheniqs will detect input format by inspecting the first few bytes of your input and will attempt to guess the input resolution and layout.
-Since Pheniqs selects the output format by inspecting the extensions of the URLs you provide in the `output` directive, specifying output as **/dev/stdout** or **/dev/stderr** does not allow you to specify an output format.
-In this case you can use the **exploded** URL directive syntax to provide more details about the output stream.
+Pheniqs allocates output format according to the output URL file extension.
+When writing to **/dev/stdout** you can specify a format with the `-F/--format` command line parameter: `sam`, `bam`, `cram` or `fastq`.
+For FASTQ output format you can specify compression with `-Z/--compression`: either `none` or `gz`.
+You can also use the **exploded** URL directive syntax to provide more details about the output stream.
 You may also specify **/dev/null** as a URL in an `output` directive to discard the output.

 >```json
 {